lemonase/lemonase.github.io/content/posts/fetching-data.md

 {"month": "6", "num": 2317, "link": "", "year": "2020", "news": "", "safe_title": "Pinouts", "transcript": "", "alt": "The other side of USB-C is rotationally symmetric except that the 3rd pin from the top is designated FIREWIRE TRIBUTE PIN.", "img": "https://imgs.xkcd.com/comics/pinouts.png", "title": "Pinouts", "day": "8"}
 ```

-Note that all the data comes in on one line, which is hard to read for us humans.
+Note that all the data comes in on one line, which is to be expected from a data stream... but it's still hard to read for us humans.
 Piping this output into `jq` or `python -m json.tool` can help to make this more readable.

 ```json